Remote SFTP Server

 - From the Sidebar, select Configuration > Endpoint.

-- Click the Endpoint Name you want to edit.
+- Click the Name field of the Endpoint you want to edit.

 - Click the Edit button above the Endpoint details.